Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team

 Unused Pokémon Sizes

 The Pokémon Size value is actually indicating the amount of video memory necessary for its relative overworld graphics.
-Valid values can go from 1 to 6, however only Pokémon with sizes of 1, 2, and 4 are present in the game.
+Valid values can go from 1 to 6, but only Pokémon with sizes of 1, 2, and 4 are present in the game.

 Unused Walkable Tiles Setting

 Many Pokémon are set in the game's code to be able to walk on specific dungeon floor tiles; however, there are no Pokémon set to be able to walk on both magma and water but not on sky tiles.

 In the main Pokémon data, there is a value that sets the default movement speed modifier, but no Pokémon have a set value different from the regular speed.
 Also note that the value can go from -2147483648 to 2147483647, which is quite overly long considering that the actual range of valid speed values is only six.

 Many Pokémon have no second type, but if the data for a Pokémon is set as such for the first type, it will be displayed as having "None" as type.

 Only some unused Pokémon have "None" set as their friend area.
 These can still be recruited, but the game will always ask the player to release all of them after leaving the dungeon, saying that the friend area is full.

 As with the "None" Pokémon type, this is displayed only if set as the first ability.
 Also, this ability has no description text.